samjulien/blog/_posts/2018-07-10-a-look-at-the-android-ml-kit-sdk.markdown

 `onRequestPermissionsResult()` is the callback that is invoked when permissions are requested.
 Here we check for the result of the permission that was requested with the code `ASK_PERMISSION_REQUEST_CODE` and then check if the permission was granted or not.
 If the permission was granted, then we call `openGallery()` which we have looked at previously.
 If the permission was denied, either by the user or by the system as a result of the user having previously chosen not to be asked again, it is recommended that you gracefully handle this in a way that will not cause the program to crash or to not work correctly.
 You can, for instance, disable the functionality that requires that permission and then let the user know why it is disabled.
 If the user requested to not be asked again for the permission, you can include in your message instructions for them on how to enable permission via Settings.

 After the user selects an image, we want them to be able to process it with ML Kit.
 In `menu_main.xml` we had added a menu item to the layout.
-Add an `else if` clause to `onOptionsItemSelected()` with the following code which calls `processImage()` when the user taps the menu item.
+Add an `else if` clause to the `onOptionsItemSelected()` method in `MainActivity` with the following code which calls `processImage()` when the user taps the menu item.

 ```java
 if (id == R.id.action_settings) {